whatzupsup/whatzupsup.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

-Hi, I am a Ph.D. candidate at <a href='https://mai-lab.net'>Medical Artificial Intelligence Lab.</a>, Yonsei University.
-My research interests include:
+Hi, I am a Ph.D. candidate at <a href='https://mai-lab.net'>MAI-Lab.</a>, School of Electrical and Electronic Engineering, Yonsei University.
+My research interests include computer vision and medical artificial intelligence, particularly:
 * Inverse Problems / Undersampled MRI Reconstruction
 * Unsupervised Domain Adaptation / Cross-Modality Segmentation
-* Deep Learning-based Medical Image Analysis (Classification, Segmentation, and Interpretation)
+* Radiological Analysis / DL-based Medical Image Classification, Segmentation, and Interpretation

-and also broader areas of computer vision. \
+but not limited to. \
 My expected graduation date is February, 2024. \
-For inquiries, please contact :mailbox: whatzupsup@yonsei.ac.kr
+For inquiries, please contact :mailbox: whatzupsup@yonsei.ac.kr \
+Link to my google scholar page is provided at the bottom of this page.